 - Surgery may be needed if other treatments do not work.
 You may need surgery on the vertebrae, spinal fusion, or a disc replacement.

 - Avoid activities that make your symptoms worse.
-Ask your healthcare provider for ways to decrease your symptoms.
-Certain stretches or exercises may relieve your symptoms.
-Ask how to stay active without further injury.
+Ask how to stay active without causing more injury.